-You should only have sex when you are ready, and should never feel pressured into doing something that you don’t feel comfortable with.
-Check out our article on deciding when to have sex for more information.
-However, there may come the time when you feel pressured to go further than you’re comfortable with, and have to say no.
+However, there may come the time when you feel pressured to go further than you’re comfortable with and have to say no.

 What's your comfort zone?

-In the heat of the moment, when hormones are raging, it can be difficult to stop something from going further than you want it to.
+In the heat of the moment it can be difficult to stop something from going further than you want it to.
 That’s why it’s a good idea to have thought about what you’re comfortable with before a situation arises.

-- The first thing is that it’s important that you are clear and direct.
+- It’s important that you are clear and direct.
 Simply say ‘I don’t want to do that’ or ‘I’m not comfortable with that’.

 My partner won’t have sex with me.

-Whatever reason your partner has for not wanting to have sex, you need to respect it.
-They may not feel ready to have sex with you, and it is important that you do not pressure them to do anything that they are not ready for.
+- Whatever reason your partner has for not wanting to have sex, you need to respect it.
+They may not feel ready to have sex with you and it's important that you do not pressure them to do anything that they're not ready for.